Surgical Procedures: Axillary Lymph Node Dissection

 Also called: Lymph node dissection, completion dissection, ALND

 Axillary lymph nodes are found under the arm (axilla means armpit).
-An axillary lymph node dissection is the surgery done to remove these lymph nodes.
-This is done to find out if they have cancer cells in them.
+An axillary lymph node dissection is surgery done to remove these lymph nodes.
+This is done to find out if you have cancer in these lymph nodes.

 • In the operating room (OR), you will be given anesthesia to put you to sleep.

-• The surgeon will make an incision (cut) under the arm and remove most of the lymph nodes from that area.
+• The surgeon will make an incision (cut) under your arm and remove most of the lymph nodes from that area.

-• A surgical drain is placed under the arm on the side of surgery to remove fluid and to give your body time to heal.
+• A surgical drain is placed under your arm on the side of surgery to remove fluid and give your body time to heal.

 Will I stay in the hospital?